Your Child's Immunizations: Meningococcal Vaccines

 Article Translations: (Spanish)

 The meningococcal vaccines protect against meningococcal disease, a serious infection that can lead to bacterial meningitis and other serious infections.

 Two kinds of meningococcal vaccines are currently given to kids in the United States:

 - The meningococcal conjugate vaccine protects against four types of meningococcal bacteria (called types A, C, W, and Y).
 It is recommended for all kids.

 - when kids are 11 or 12 years old, with a booster given at age 16

 - for teens 13–18 years old who haven't been previously vaccinated

 Those who have their first dose between the ages of 13–15 should get a booster dose between the ages of 16–18.
 Teens who get their first dose after age 16 (for example, previously unvaccinated college freshmen who will be living in dorms or those entering the military) won't need a booster dose.

 A full series of the meningococcal conjugate vaccines should be given to kids and teens who are at higher risk for meningococcal disease, including those who:

 - live in or travel to countries where the disease is common

 - are present during an outbreak of the disease

 - have certain immune disorders.
 If the immune disorders are chronic, these kids also need a booster dose a few years later, depending on the age at which the first dose is given.

-The sequence and dosage will depend on the child's age.
+The sequence and dosage will depend on the child's age, medical condition, and vaccine brand.
+Some types of meningococcal vaccines can be given as early as 8 weeks of age.